prijani/SpotifyDataSetAnalysis/README.md

 * **Acoustic Profiling (Classification):** Utilizes Random Forest Classifiers to predict whether a track is "Explicit" and correctly classify songs into their top 5 respective genres based purely on their instrumental and rhythmic features.

+### 4. CatchinessAnalysis.ipynb

+This notebook includes **Feature Engineering**.

+* **Principal Component Analysis (PCA):** An investigation into which audio features are statistically significant predictors of popularity.
+This includes checks for Multicollinearity (VIF) and interpretation of p-values.

+* **Random Forest Classification:** A robust learning model used to fit our data that allows us to find **Feature Importance**, which is a detailed ranking on which audio features are the strongest indicators of a track's popularity.

+* **Custom Feature Engineering:** The development of a "Catchiness Score", a weighted composite metric derived from the narrowed audio features from **Feature Importance**.
+This section explores how engineered features can sometimes provide more insight than raw API data.

+* **Correlation Mapping:** A scatterplot looking at how our engineered catchiness score correlates with a track's popularity, testing our hypothesis that "catchier" traits lead to greater commercial success.

 ## Methods and Tools Used

 * **Languages:** Python (Jupyter Notebook)